phalcon/vokuro/README.md

 **NOTE** After the installation, please ensure that the following folders have write permissions set:
 - `cache`

+## NOTE

+The master branch will always contain the latest stable version.
+If you wish to check older versions or newer ones currently under development, please switch to the relevant branch.

 ## Improving this Sample